 8. Introverted feeling (Fi)

 Introverted feeling is a function concerned with authenticity, individualism, and values.
 Introverted feelers know what they believe, have a strong sense of self, and can easily identify their personal experience of emotion.
 They are often outspoken activists and love to help those in need.
 They don’t have stronger feelings than others who utilize this function, but they do have more mastery over them and can put them toward change—of self, of others, of society.

 Dominant introverted feelers are INFPs and ISFPs.
 Those who also have a strong affiliation for the function are ENFPs and ESFPs.

-Understanding the MBTI functions as the 16 types
+Understanding the MBTI Cognitive Functions as the 16 personality types

 The second function is called the auxiliary function, which assists the dominant function in conveying ideas and is also relatively strong in your personality.

 The third function is the tertiary function, which may be slightly under-developed, but does start to manifest in your type more prominently as you age.